-- Principals have the authority to make disciplinary judgments regarding in-school suspension (ISS) and short-term (nine days or less) out-of-school suspension (OSS).
+- Principals have the authority to make disciplinary judgments regarding in-school intervention (ISI) and short-term (nine days or less) out-of-school suspension (OSS).
 For short-term OSS, an informal school level hearing by a school administrator will be conducted.
 OSS/expulsions which exceed nine days require a district level due process hearing.

-- Principals have the authority to offer reverse suspension (RS) in lieu of in-school suspension or out-of-school suspension.
+- Principals have the authority to offer reverse suspension (RS) or community service in lieu of in-school intervention or out-of-school suspension.

 - Students are to notify an administrator or staff member when illegal items are found in the school building or on the school campus.
 Students are advised not to pick up or handle illegal items.

 - School officials may search a student and his/her possessions if there is reasonable suspicion the student is in possession of an item that is illegal, against school rules or threatens the health, safety or welfare of any person.
 School owned and maintained property including, but not limited to, student laptops, backpacks, lockers, desks, files, and other storage areas are subject to inspection/search at any time without permission of the individual using the property.
 At the discretion of school administrators, metal detectors and drug or weapon sniffing dogs may be utilized at school or at any school function, including activities which occur outside normal school hours or off campus.

 - State law requires that certain criminal offenses committed by a student while on school property or at a school function be reported by the school principal to the appropriate law enforcement authority and the district attorney.
 The crimes include aggravated battery, carrying a deadly weapon at a public gathering, any illegal activity involving drugs, or any criminal sexual offense.